Track your nutrition and health goals

 While this goal can accelerate your progress, it carries risks if poorly managed:

-Overtraining: Consistently high training volumes without adequate recovery lead to fatigue, decreased performance, elevated cortisol, and a weakened immune system.
-Rest days are not optional.
+Overtraining: Consistently high training volumes without adequate recovery lead to fatigue, decreased performance, and increased injury risk.

-Nutrient Deficiency: Burning 1000 calories without eating enough to compensate can deplete critical vitamins and minerals, impairing recovery and hormonal function.
+Nutrient Deficiency: Burning 1000 calories without eating enough to compensate can deplete critical vitamins and minerals.

-Muscle Loss: If protein intake is insufficient or rest is inadequate, the body catabolizes muscle tissue for fuel — the opposite of what most people want.
+Muscle Loss: If protein intake is insufficient or rest is inadequate, the body catabolizes muscle tissue for fuel instead of burning fat.

 Hormonal Disruption: In women, especially, extreme calorie deficits can disrupt menstrual cycles and reduce bone density over time.